& many more

 With CurrentWare’s user activity monitoring solutions you’re in complete control of how your data is stored, secured, and retained.
 Your employees' data cannot be accessed by CurrentWare.

-Have Complete Control of Your Data
+Keep Control of Your Data

 Install the management software on a standard computer, then deploy the client software to your users' computers

-Manage Users on Any Network
+Monitor & Manage on Any Network

 Connect your remote employees’ computers to the management software with simple port forwarding rules